 According to the applicant, the target population for the intended health claim is 'the general population'.
 The applicant states that 'the claimed effect refers to isomaltulose replacing other sugars in foods/drinks which is beneficial due to its slower hydrolysis.
 The European Commission has established the conditions of use that equivalent amounts of other sugars should be replaced in foods or drinks by isomaltulose so that foods or drinks contain reduced amounts of other sugars by at least the amount referred to in the claim REDUCED [NAME OF NUTRIENT] as listed in the Annex to Regulation (EC) No 1924/2006 (Commission Regulation (EU) No 432/2012).
-Foods or drinks should be a significant source of glucose from all dietary sources, this means at least 55% of the energy content of the foods or drinks is provided by glycaemic carbohydrates and other sugars should be replaced in those foods or drinks by isomaltulose (PalatinoseTM) so that foods or drinks contain reduced amounts of other sugars by at least the amount referred to in the claim REDUCED [NAME OF NUTRIENT] as listed in the Annex to Regulation (EC) No 1924/2006.
+Foods or drinks should be a significant source of glucose from all dietary sources, this means at least 55% of the energy content of the foods or drinks by isomaltulose (Palatinose[TM]) so that foods or drinks contain reduced amounts of other sugars should be replaced in the Annex to Regulation (EC) No 1924/2006.
 Isomaltulose is offered to the food industry as an ingredient to e.g. replace other sugars in final food products.
 The claimed effect refers to a single intake of an isomaltulose-containing food'.